We need to know about changes that could reduce or stop your Carer Payment.

 If you don’t tell us

 If you don’t tell us about these changes, we may pay you too much.
-If this happens you will have to pay the money back.
+If this happens you’ll have to pay the money back.

 When you reach age pension age